Nice to Michu 🐱 Free Shipping Over $119

 • Cats purr during states of relaxation or pleasure, such as when being petted or resting comfortably.

 • The act of purring is linked to the activation of the parasympathetic nervous system, which governs relaxation and digestion functions.
+Providing comfortable resting spots like a cat tower can encourage more opportunities for your cat to relax and feel secure.

 • This physiological state leads to a decrease in heart rate and induces a calming effect, reinforcing the cat's feeling of contentment.